 Step 3: Build Meals Around Budget Staples

-The most cost-effective meals share a common structure: an inexpensive starch base, a budget protein, and seasonal vegetables.
+Many cost-conscious meals share a common structure: a starch base, a protein, and seasonal or frozen vegetables.
 Think rice and beans, pasta with lentil sauce, chicken stir-fry with rice, egg fried rice, bean burritos, or lentil soup.
-These templates consistently come in under $2 to $3 per serving even at 2026 prices.
+Price the full recipe with your local store's current unit prices before calling any meal inexpensive.

 Step 4: Plan for Ingredient Overlap